The premier educational offering for leaders and emerging leaders in child support

 - The leadership of your organization/agency acknowledges and supports your participation in NCSEA U, including travel to and registration for the 2017 NCSEA Leadership Symposium, and participation in both pre and post-conference web classes.

-Enrollment and Eligibility Information will be available in April.
-Enrollment Forms must be submitted through NCSEA’s Professional Development Committee.
+Enrollment Forms must be completed and submitted by Monday, May 15, 2017.
+Applications will be reviewed by the NCSEA U Committee and attendees selected by May 19.
 Applicants must commit to attend the entire course of six classes, and have the acknowledgement and support of their Supervisor/Director and IV-D Director, and/or Agency.
 Enrollment is limited to 25 participants to maximize the learning experience.
 NCSEA members (employees of organization members as well as individual members) will be given preference in the selection process.
 Registration to the NCSEA Leadership Symposium and a separate NCSEA U registration fee is required.
 Participants will be awarded a Certificate of Completion after completing the NCSEA U program.

 *Please submit your enrollment form to firstname.lastname@example.org*